wesinator/python-sudo/README.md

 # python-sudo
-Simple function to run subprocess command as another user (calling `sudo -u`)
+Modular Python to execute any subprocess commands as another user (not necessarily superuser/root)

+calling `sudo -u`

 #### Usage: